brendoncarroll/go-state/README.md

 ## Content-Addressed Data
 Content-addressed data stores identify pieces of data by their hash.
 Posting to the store returns the hash of the data, which can be used later to retrieve the data, and verify that it is correct.

+## POSIXFS
+Interfaces and utility functions for dealing with filesystems as defined by POSIX.